Chad Durbin: Washington Nationals

 Durbin signed a minor league contract with the Washington Nationals on February 1, 2012.
 He was released from Nationals after Spring Training.

 Atlanta Braves

 He was then signed by the Atlanta Braves to a one-year contract.
 With the Braves, he posted an ERA of 3.10.

 Second Stint with Phillies

 On January 28, 2013, Durbin signed a one-year deal with the Phillies with a base salary of $1.1 million and possible incentives totaling $350,000.
 The signing did not work out; the Phillies released Durbin on May 31, 2013, following a series of poor outings during which he had an ERA of 9.00.

 Durbin retired on November 25, 2013.

 Post-playing career

 In March 2022, it was announced that Durbin would join the Phillies radio broadcast team as a part-time color analyst.
 Durbin did not return for the 2023 season.

 Personal life

 Durbin lives with his wife Crystal and sons Cade and Cavan and daughter Caris in Baton Rouge, Louisiana.
+Cade is a pitcher for the Southern Miss Golden Eagles baseball team.